joaks1/PyMsBayes/doc/source/tutorials/background.rst

 pairs of lizard populations.
 Now, let's use :math:`\divTimeMapVector` to represent all three divergence times; that is, :math:`\divTimeMapVector = \divTimeMap{1}, \divTimeMap{2}, \divTimeMap{3}`.
-The number of unique divergence-time values (parameters) within :math:`\divTimeMapVector`, and the assignment of the lizard species to these values, depends on the divergence model.
+The number of unique divergence-time values (i.e., the number of free divergence-time parameters) within :math:`\divTimeMapVector`, and the assignment of the lizard species to these values, depends on the divergence model.
 For example, for model :math:`\divModel{1}` in Figure divergence_model_111_ above, the divergence times would be :math:`\divTimeMapVector = 260, 260, 260`